Cannabis Use in Vermont

 It is important to look at the reasons why more Vermonters on average are using cannabis and starting cannabis use earlier than most other states.
 The Health Department is monitoring how our efforts are making a positive difference with cannabis use, especially among young people in Vermont.

-There are health impacts of cannabis use
+What are the health impacts of cannabis use?

-Health-related information about cannabis can be found from:
+Health-related information about cannabis can include:

 How can you reduce health risks of cannabis use?